top of page

 (Image credit: Janette Packer)

-Mysteriously, the Ancestry document (below) shows a timeline of his life that records he resided in Newcastle on 8 June 1926, when he was actually committed to prison on 7 June 1926.
+Mysteriously, the Ancestry document (below) shows a timeline of his life that records he resided in Newcastle on 8 June 1926, when he was committed to prison on 7 June 1926.

-In 1926, Bill and Ada's only child, a son, George W. Stephenson (1926-2012), was born on Tynemouth Road (most likely in North Shields).
+In 1926, Bill and Ada's only child, a son, George W. Stephenson (1926-2012), was born on 19 September 1926 on Tynemouth Road (most likely in North Shields).

 William Gordon Stephenson's Ancestry timeline and record in the 1921 census.